FEBRUARY 1, 2023

 - Time to market delivery

-- The ability to implement changes on the fly
+- The ability to make swift changes.

 - Digital payment systems